Mythodea

 Mythodea — Music for the NASA Mission: 2001 Mars Odyssey is a choral symphony by Greek electronic composer and artist Vangelis.
 It premiered as a single concert in Athens, Greece, in 1993 but a recording was only released in 2001 by Vangelis' then new record label Sony Classical, which also set up the NASA connection and promoted a new concert, this time with a worldwide audience.

 For the 2001 version of Mythodea, Vangelis expanded and reorchestrated the original composition.
 It was first recorded and then played live on-stage by: Vangelis on synthesizers and keyboards, the London Metropolitan Orchestra augmented by two harpists, sopranos Kathleen Battle and Jessye Norman, the chorus of the Greek National Opera, and, for the concert only, the Seistron and Typana percussion ensembles.
 The concert was held in Athens, Greece on June 28, 2001, but the record was officially released only on October 23, 2001, to coincide with the 2001 Mars Odyssey spacecraft entering the orbit of planet Mars.
 The CD, and later the DVD, achieved a number of sales accolades around the world.

+In 2019 Vangelis released an album called "Nocturne The Piano Album" It featured an edited piano version of Movement 9 clocking in at 3:48.

 First concert: 1993

-The world premiere of Mythodia (original spelling) took place on July 13, 1993 as a public performance at the Herodes Atticus Theater, in Athens, Greece, for charity purposes.
+The world premiere of Mythodia (original spelling) took place on July 13, 1993, as a public performance at the Herodes Atticus Theater, in Athens, Greece, for charity purposes.
 On stage were: Vangelis, who provided the full musical score accompanied by two harpists; mezzo-soprano Markella Hatziano, soprano Lucienne Deval, and the chorus and percussion of the Greek National Opera, conducted by Yvan Cassar.